 Dean’s Blue Hole is named after the family name of local landowners.
 It is located in a small bay, divided from the open sea with small peninsula.

 At the very tip of this small bay in the depth of 6 m starts entrance into this vertical cave.
-Entrance is 25 x 30 metres wide.
-Here starts the sinkhole – it’s walls are not just vertical but overhanging.
+Entrance is 25 x 30 meters wide.
+Here starts the sinkhole – its walls are not just vertical but overhanging.
 There can be observed a constant "sandfall" – small rivulets of sand are streaming down into the hole.

 Further down the blue hole becomes larger and larger, until the diameter reaches approximately 100 m.
 It is one of the largest known underwater cave rooms in the world.

 Sea water here is lucid and unusually calm – thus the visibility reaches up to 15 – 30 m depth.